Color blind perspective, glasses and flowers

 To reduce the risk of seizures while using a website, AgencyQ follows the recommendations provided by the WCAG.
 They include:

-• Components will not flash more than 3 times during any 1 second time period.
+• Components will not flash more than three times during any one second time period.

 • Flashing areas are kept small.